izabelrodrigues/jogoteca-flask-python/README.md

 # jogoteca-flask-python

-Study project using the flask python microframework
+Study design using the python flask microframework

 Flask version: 1.0.2